 In August 2009, the Board approved funding for the construction of a scaled back Coroner's facility to be located in the southwest quadrant of the new Juvenile Justice Campus.
 The construction of the facility began in 2010 and is funded with \$20,400,700 of the remaining Tobacco Settlement Bond proceeds.
 Construction of the 14,370 square feet morgue building replaces the current inadequate facility which was built in 1948.
 Construction of the administration portion of this facility has been deferred and administrative staff will be split between the new Coroner Facility and a nearby building on the Juvenile Justice Campus.
+The new Coroner facility was completed in late 2011, with the Coroner moving into the new facility in January 2012.

 In May 2010 the Board approved the purchase of the Crocker Building for \$3,700,000.
-This purchase was paid for with monies from the tobacco securitization bond endowment fund.
+This purchase was paid for with monies from the Tobacco Securitization Bond Endowment Fund.
 In December 2010 the Board approved funding to implement repairs and alterations to the Crocker Building to support the Department of Social Services and meet requirements of the Americans with Disabilities Act.
 This work was completed in January 2011 utilizing Federal funding secured by the Department of Social Services.
-The West Fresno Regional Center was opened in January 2010 and building tenants will include a Fresno County Library branch, and the Departments of Employment and Temporary Assistance, Behavioral Health, Public Health, and Children and Family Services.
+The West Fresno Regional Center was opened in January 2010 and building tenants will include a Fresno County Library branch, and the Departments of Social Services, Behavioral Health, and Public Health.